-Domain 1: External Relations
+Domain 1: External Relations -------- ---- ---------- -----------

-Foreign Special Relationships: Positive

-Favourable mentions of particular countries with which the manifesto country has a special relationship; the need for co-operation with and/or aid to such countries.

-Foreign Special Relationships: Negative

-Negative mentions of particular countries with which the manifesto country has a special relationship.

-Anti-Imperialism

-Negative references to imperial behaviour and/or negative references to one state exerting strong influence (political, military or commercial) over other states.
-May also include:

-- Negative references to controlling other countries as if they were part of an empire; - Favourable references to greater self-government and independence for colonies; - Favourable mentions of de-colonisation.

-For all documents that have been coded with version 5 of the Coding Instructions this category is calculated as the sum of per103_1, and per103_2.

-Military: Positive

-The importance of external security and defence.
-May include statements concerning:

-- The need to maintain or increase military expenditure; - The need to secure adequate manpower in the military; - The need to modernise armed forces and improve military strength; - The need for rearmament and self-defence; - The need to keep military treaty obligations.

-Military: Negative
+105

-Negative references to the military or use of military power to solve conflicts.
+per105 Military: Negative Negative references to the military or use of military power to solve conflicts.
 References to the 'evils of war'.
 May include references to:

-- Decreasing military expenditures;
+• Decreasing military expenditures;

-- Disarmament;
+• Disarmament;

-- Reduced or abolished conscription.
+• Reduced or abolished conscription.

-Peace
+per106 Peace

-Any declaration of belief in peace and peaceful means of solving crises - absent reference to the military.
+1 Any declaration of belief in peace and peaceful means of solving crises - absent reference to the military.
 May include:

-- Peace as a general goal;
+• Peace as a general goal;

-- Desirability of countries joining in negotiations with hostile countries:
+• Desirability of countries joining in negotiations with hostile countries;

-- Ending wars in order to establish peace.
+• Ending wars in order to establish peace.

-Internationalism: Positive
+per107 Internationalism: Positive

-Need for international co-operation, including co-operation with specific countries other than those coded in 101.
-May also include references to the:
+- Need for international co-operation, including co-operation with spe- cific countries other than those coded in 101.
+May also include refer- ences to the:

-- Need for aid to developing countries;
+• Need for aid to developing countries;

-- Need for world planning of resources;
+• Need for world planning of resources;

-- Support for global governance;
+• Support for global governance;

-- Need for international courts;
+• Need for international courts;

-- Support for UN or other international organisations.
+• Support for UN or other international organisations.

-European Community/Union: Positive

-Favourable mentions of European Community/Union in general.
+per108 European Community/Union: Positive Favourable mentions of European Community/Union in general.
 May include the:

-- Desirability of the manifesto country joining (or remaining a member); - Desirability of expanding the European Community/Union; - Desirability of increasing the ECs/EUs competences; - Desirability of expanding the competences of the European Parliament.
+• Desirability of the manifesto country joining (or remaining a member);

+• Desirability of expanding the European Community/Union;

+• Desirability of increasing the ECs/EUs competences;

+• Desirability of expanding the competences of the European Par- liament.

-Internationalism: Negative
+per109 Internationalism: Negative

-Negative references to international co-operation.
+- Negative references to international co-operation.
 Favourable mentions of national independence and sovereignty with regard to the manifesto country's foreign policy, isolation and/or unilateralism as opposed to internationalism.

-European Community/Union: Negative

-Negative references to the European Community/Union.
-May include:

-- Opposition to specific European policies which are preferred by European authorities; - Opposition to the net-contribution of the manifesto country to the EU budget.
+per110 European Community/Union: Negative Negative references to the European Community/Union.
+May include: • Opposition to specific European policies which are preferred by European authorities; • Opposition to the net-contribution of the manifesto country to the EU budget.